 If you thought social media was just for filters that shoot rainbows out of your mouth and posting photos of your lunch, think again.
 With over 4.2 billion active social media users, smart marketers know that a presence on social media should be a critical part of any marketing strategy.
 On average, social media users spend approximately 2 hours a day online, so that window of time is your big chance to be seen.
 Surveys show that more and more lawyers are including social media as a part of their marketing strategy.

 However, having a presence on social media alone isn’t enough.
-In order to leverage its full power, you’ll need to build a following by producing the right content.
+In order to leverage its full power, you’ll need to build a following by producing the right social media content for law firms.

 Why Social Media is a Must For Law Firms